ROSHAN-Z89/Cyber-Security/README.md

 Keystrokes will be logged in keylogger.txt.

 Code Explanation:
-The script listens for keystrokes and writes them to keylogger.txt.
+The script listens for keystrokes and stores them in a file named keylogger.txt.
 It handles exceptions for non-character keys.

 python
 from pynput import keyboard